mikeseven/clDNN/README.md

 Satisfy all software dependencies and ensure that the versions are correct before building.

 clDNN uses multiple 3<sup>rd</sup>-party components.
 They are stored in binary form in `common` subdirectory.
-Currently they are prepared for MSVC++ and GCC.
+Currently they are prepared for MSVC++ and GCC\*.
 They will be cloned with repository.

 ---